ds-04/cobbler_deploy/README.md

 - it will not setup the cobbler-web password.
 - it will install dependencies (inc python3-librepo) both for the RPM cobbler (installed here) and also those for source-build of cobbler, in case you need to experiment (it is assumed your target system is going to be dedicated to cobbler).
 Some dependencies are installed via pip3.

+## Vagrant

+- a vagrant file is also provided for testing, to start it, do **```vagrant up```** the ```Vagrantfile``` will automatically call ansible provisioning

+## Debian minimal specific

+- the role allows you to pull in a debian initrd which is an http capable version to use in conjunction with the minimal distro
+- this enables you to deploy debian minimal to PXE targets
+- see docs and vars for more info

-With no changes you will end up with a *Centos 7.9 minimal* distro, *Debian 11 netinst* and a basic *EPEL8* mirror, mirroring only the *atop* package, to keep things nice and small to start out.
+With no changes you will end up with a *Debian 12 netinst* and a basic *EPEL8* mirror, mirroring only the *atop* package, to keep things nice and small to start out.
 These are merely provided as examples.
 You don't have to use them.

 It is advised you override the defaults/main.yml with use of vars/main.yml within the role.
 See header text in defaults/main.yml.

 # Default install

-By default it will install the RPM found in EPEL.
+By default it will install the RPM found in EPEL or the OS base repos (e..g in the case of SUSE).

-You can override this to install from source. e.g.:
+You can override this to install from source. ***NOT FINISHED*** e.g.:

 `-e install_cobber_pkg='False' -e clone_cobbler_src='True'`

-*NOTE outstanding issue to fix dockerfile rpm generator script task*
+*NOTE outstanding work is required to support dockerfile rpm generator script and source builds in general*

 # Background